-And with that being the case, I don't expect that my hardworking ass or anyone else's hardworking asses are going to get what's fair just because we if an abstract, profit-hungry, labor exploiting, and bend over backwards and get me to get other people to do the same, then why would it stop?
+And with that being the case, I don't expect that my hardworking ass or anyone else's hardworking asses are going to get what's fair just because we ask, or we work hard, or we deserve it.
+Because if an abstract, profit-hungry, labor exploiting, and culture-savvy free-market capitalism can get me to bend over backwards and get me to get other people to do the same - then why would it stop?
 That is a remarkable achievement.
 Getting people who know better to still bend over backwards in order to please the market.

-they want.
-But if we keep playing into the same work without exploitation is the same thing as factory workers in the US asking for better pay who get exploited in the end after the jobs are offshored.
-We must look at these things in a holistic and integrated manner - not just look for better radical artists must be to understand and to adoppression.
-Our radical art should make sense and cultural logics that structure our lives and
+So I can make all the "good" culture I want.
+And others can make all the "lame" culture they want.
+But if we keep playing into the same logic then how will it ever stop?
+Asking for extra pay or more fairness in a system that wouldn't work without exploitation is the same thing as factory workers in the US asking for better pay and forgetting about the people in other countries who get exploited in the end after the jobs are offshored.
+We must look at these things in a holistic and integrated manner - not just look for better compensation from a broken system.
+Our work as radical artists must be to understand and to address the root causes of ours and everyone else's oppression.
+Our radical art should make sense of and interpret the root causes of the economic and cultural logics that structure our lives and imaginations.